Do Balkan countries speak same language?

 The Balkan languages are traditionally defined as Albanian, Modern Greek, Balkan Romance (Romanian, Aromanian, and Meglenoromanian), and Balkan Slavic (Bulgarian, Macedonian, and the southernmost dialects of the former Serbo-Croatian, which dialects are called Torlak).

-READ: What exactly is the heart?
+READ: What earth is ours in the Marvel Universe?

 Why are so many different languages spoken in the Balkans?